aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 * Language: Python

 This example provides the basic skeleton for a PyFlink application.
+It shows how to correctly package JAR dependencies such as Flink connectors.

+> To learn **how to package Pythion dependencies** check out these two examples
+> 1. [PythonDependencies](../PythonDependencies): how to download Python dependencies at runtime using `requirements.txt`
+> 2. [PackagedPythonDependencies](../PackagedPythonDependencies): how to package dependencies with the application artifact

+---

 The application is written in Python, but operators are defined using SQL.
 This is a popular way of defining applications in PyFlink, but not the only one.
 You could attain the same results